G-Research/ApiSurface/README.md

 For the complete list of supported frameworks and file names, see the private `frameworkBaselineFile : string` in the `ApiSurface` module.

+## Compatibility notes

+Automatic verification and updating of `version.json` is not supported on the .NET Framework and perhaps on older versions of .NET Core, because the version of `System.Text.Json` in those SDKs lacks the ability to serialise F# records.
+You may find that it works anyway if you manually update to a sufficiently high `System.Text.Json` version.

 ## Fully worked end-to-end example

 Assumptions for this example: